 The West Sussex Local Offer site puts all the information about learning, keeping well, care services, leisure activities, short breaks and support groups in one place online.
 To find out more download the Local Offer leaflet below or visit;

 Pupils, parents and staff at St. Peter's work tirelessly in partnership to meet the needs of all learners.
-Any additional support that may be required to overcome barriers to learning is coordinated by our Special Educational Needs and Disabilities Co-ordinator, Mrs Helen McPhilemy.
-As SENCO she will be happy to help with any queries that you may have and can be contacted by emailing email@example.com.
+Any additional support that may be required to overcome barriers to learning is coordinated by our Special Educational Needs and Disabilities Co-ordinator, Mrs Vicky Price.
+As Deputy Headteacher and SENCO, she will be happy to help with any queries that you may have and can be contacted by emailing email@example.com.